project-bitmark/opentimestamps-client/README.md

 * Git annex support only works with the SHA256 and SHA256E backends.

-* Errors in the Bitcoin RPC communication aren't handled in a user-friendly way.
+* Errors in the Bitmark RPC communication aren't handled in a user-friendly way.

 * Not all Python platforms check SSL certificates correctly.
 This means that on